 - 7.15 Executive Directors will critically review outstanding debts on a regular basis, in conjunction with the Section 151 Officer, and take prompt action to write off debts no longer deemed to be recoverable. - 7.16 No bona fide debt may be cancelled, other than by formal write off.
-Debts will only be written off if: - the debtor is deceased, insolvent or has absconded;

-- the debt is statute barred; - it is uneconomical to pursue the debt; or - the debt is uncollectable after exhausting all reasonable options. - 7.17 The approval required to write off any debt meeting any of the above criteria is as set out in the Financial Limits Annex. - 7.18 A record must be maintained for all debts written off.
-The appropriate accounting adjustments must be made following approval to write off a debt. - 7.19 The Service Manager Income and Assessments and/or Head of Finance Transactional Services will advise the Section 151 Officer and impacted Budget Managers on a monthly basis of the debts written off using their delegated powers. - 7.20 Where debts have been referred to Legal Services, the Section 151 Officer will have due regard to their advice when considering action relating to bad debts.
+Debts will only be written off if: - The Debtor is deceased, insolvent or has absconded. - The debt is statute barred. - It is uneconomical to pursue the debt. - The debt is uncollectable after exhausting all reasonable options. - 7.17 The approval required to write off any debt meeting any of the above criteria is as set out in the Financial Limits Annex. - 7.18 A record must be maintained for all debts written off.
+The appropriate accounting adjustments must be made following approval to write-off a debt. - 7.19 The Service Manager Income and Assessments and/or Head of Finance Transactional Services will periodically advise the Section 151 Officer and impacted Budget Holders of the debts written off using their delegated powers.
+The frequency of reporting will be determined by the Section 151 Officer. - 7.20 Where debts have been referred to Legal Services, the Section 151 Officer will have due regard to their advice when considering action relating to bad debts.